About Guy Buffet

 Over the years I have been commissioned by numerous corporations, including Aloha Airlines, Grand Marnier, Inter-Continental Beachcomber-Tahiti and Westin Hotels, Champagne Perrier-Jouet, Williams-Sonoma and Paul Gauguin and Crystal Cruise Lines.
 I have had many products made from my designs, and for all of this I am humbled.
 What a wonderful life this is and I appreciate my collectors, representatives, galleries, licensees, supportive family and friends.

-I currently live and work in the San Francisco Bay area of California, always with a suitcase ready to travel to the next show, fundraiser, gallery opening, or destination of inspiration.
+I'm always ready with a suitcase to travel to the next show, fundraiser, gallery opening, or destination of inspiration.
 I meet many wonderful people along the way and I hope to make your acquaintance and welcome you into my world!

 You can reach me at firstname.lastname@example.org